piface314/ygo-fabrica/README.md

 [later](#common-flags).

-In this usage guide, when part of a command is enclosed in angle brackets, `<like-this>`, that means it must be replace by some value (without the brackets), otherwise the command won't work.
+In this usage guide, when part of a command is enclosed in angle brackets, `<like-this>`, that means it must be replace by some value, otherwise the command won't work.
 And when part of a command is enclosed in square brackets, `[like-this]`, that means whatever is inside the brackets is optional.

 ### `ygofab new`